manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 The phrase operator mandates that the words be adjacent to each other.

-The phrase search operator can incorporate a `match any term` modifier.
+The phrase search operator can include a `match any term` modifier.
 Within the phrase operator, terms are positionally significant.
 When the 'match any term' modifier is employed, the positions of the subsequent terms in that phrase query will be shifted.
 As a result, the 'match any' modifier does not affect search performance.

 ```sql
 "exact * phrase * * for terms"